olehyev138/diverst-devv/style_guide.md

 - Use def with parentheses when there are parameters, omit parentheses when the method doesnt accept any parameters
 - Use `&&`/`||` instead `and`/`or`  and `!` instead `not` (Introduces subtle bugs because of precedence issues)
-- Favour `unless` over `if` for negative conditions
+- Favour `unless` over `if` for simple negative conditions, use `if` if the statement is complex.
-- Do not use paretheses around the condition of a control expression
+- Do not use parentheses around the condition of a control expression
 - Do not use unless with else.
 Rewrite these positive case first.
 - Prefer always using parentheses in method calls with 1 or more arguments
 - Always use parentheses for method calls with multiple arguments